The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Several factors determine how much you will pay for your prescriptions.

 - The plan you choose.
 Each plan sets its own cost-sharing by tier.
-Check with your plan about incentives, such as discounted pricing on 90-day supplies.
+Check with your plan about incentives, such as discounted pricing on 90- or 100-day supplies.

 - Whether your pharmacy is inside your plan’s network.
 Generally, you need to use a pharmacy in your plan’s network for the medication to be covered.
 Some plans have preferred pharmacies where you could save even more.